Saints & Angels

 "Saints & Angels" is a song written by Victoria Banks and recorded by American country music artist Sara Evans.
-It was released in September 2001 as the third single from her 2000 album Born to Fly.
+It was released on August 27, 2001 as the third single from her third studio album Born to Fly (2000).
 The song peaked at number 16 on the US Billboard Hot Country Songs chart.
 Evans has stated that this was her favorite song from her Born to Fly album.

 Content

 "Saints & Angels" is a mid-tempo piano ballad that describes a couple who is troubled by their love and pressured by their imperfections.
 However, in the end, they overcome their differences and essentially become "saints & angels."

 Music video

 The accompanying music video for the song features Evans on a sidewalk with many people passing in front of her.
 These scenes are intercut with scenes of couples fighting and making up.
 Evans is also shown wearing a green T-shirt with a cross and in a blue sweater.